zepab/home-assistant-matter-hub/README.md

 ## 2. Configuration

 Due to its advanced configuration options it is not possible to simply configure everything with environment variables or command line parameters.
+Therefore, bridges are configured within the application itself.
+General app configuration is done using the CI or environment variables.
 The following parameters are available:

 ```
 home-assistant-matter-hub start